 Once you’ve considered liability costs and determined who can drive the vehicle, it’s time to make the rules.
 Outline driver obligations in your company’s policy handbook and make the new rules known to all current employees.
 You might also require those planning on driving to sign out a written agreement to obey all rules and driver obligations.

 Rules may include no eating inside the car, no smoking and no unsafe driving.
-You might also require drivers to keep the vehicle clean and regularly take it to an auto shop for maintenance.
+You might also require drivers to keep the vehicle clean, either through personal efforts or by utilizing car valeting services, and regularly take it to an auto shop for maintenance.
 If multiple employees will be driving the car, split responsibilities between them, so everyone accepts an equal amount of accountability.
 Moreover, you could create a checklist that each person has to complete each time they use the car, so you know who is cleaning it and who is shirking their responsibilities.